psalm/psalm-plugin-symfony/README.md

 </extraFiles>
 ```

-If you're getting the error "MissingFile - config/preload.php - Cannot find file ...var/cache/prod/App_KernelProdContainer.preload.php to include",
+If you're getting the following error

+> MissingFile - config/preload.php - Cannot find file ...var/cache/prod/App_KernelProdContainer.preload.php to include

-you can suppress it like this:
+...you can suppress it like this:

 ```xml
 <issueHandlers>